santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 - Bow
 - Quiver with 10 arrows

+---

 ### Sage

 Wise and learned scholars.
 You start with the following:

 #### Stats

 - 4 HP
 - Save of 8
 - Fluent in 2 additional languages
-- Knows 1 Ritual of Banishing (in Class handout)
+- creature contracts — knows the rituals for 1 creature type (in Class handout)

 #### Gear

 - Papyrus journal with writing implements
 - Random wand with 1d20 charges
 - A dagger

+---

 ### Witch